SoundScapeRenderer/ssr/doc/manual/installation.rst

 ============

 The following sections describe how to build and/or install the SSR on your computer.
-The SSR can be used on GNU/Linux and Mac OS X and (experimentally) on MS Windows.
+The SSR can be used on GNU/Linux and macOS and (experimentally) on MS Windows.

 GNU/Linux